olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 - set up the tools,
 - creation of style sheets for the various output formats,
-- training of technical editors, graphic designers and translators,
+- training of technical writers, graphic designers and translators,
 - training and awareness-raising for other company staff.

-Only when the chain is reliable and accepted, and even expected by the other players in the company, can the **technical editor** consider migration.
+Only when the chain is reliable and accepted, and even expected by the other players in the company, can the **technical writer** consider migration.

 If your documents are available in several languages, you need to modify the **FrameMaker** files and perform the migration for each language.
 If you're planning to translate your documents into a new language, it's best to migrate them first!